-Review of saved images should play a substantial role to quality assessment and improvement reviews after physicians have completed a proper traineeship.
-It could also be an innovative way to evaluate instructor performance by measuring improvement of trainees under the supervision of an apprentice instructor.
-This might be more difficult to put in place for remote departments with limited staff and means and shouldn't be seen as a deterrent to acquiring POCUS skills.
+Review of saved images can play a substantial role in quality assurance and improvement reviews after physicians have completed a proper traineeship.
 Most practicing physicians should focus their training on acquiring the psychomotor efficiency and accuracy necessary to obtain good-quality images to improve their clinical assessment of critically-ill patients.
-POCUS should be seen by this population of learners as a new tool to augment the quality and precision of the differential diagnoses proposed for any critically-ill patient.
-This population of trainees are taught to use this tool by always deferring to their clinical judgment when in doubt on how best to integrate it to the whole picture.
+POCUS should be seen by this population of learners as a new tool to augment the quality and precision of the differential diagnoses proposed for any acutely or critically-ill patient.